In April 2020, I ran a small SEO experiment and transformed a long-form article into a topic cluster (also called content hub).

 This section of my website is now generating 10 times more visits, and it keeps on growing.

-You can see that the result are amazing, a couple of week after the update I got an increase of impressions in Google Search (for the topic of the cluster) and more visits to my website.
+You can see that the results are amazing, a couple of week after the update I got an increase of impressions in Google Search (for the pages of the cluster) and more visits to my website.

 At the end of the article, I will share more statistics, the number of keywords won, the ranking of the page on Google, and the traffic growth.
 (If you are a data nerd, you will love it).

 But before, let me give more details about the process:

 - How I defined the topics of the cluster

 - How I used Google Search Console to unveil opportunities

 - How I managed the internal links between the pages

 - How I published the page and handled the redirection and deindexation in Google

 If you dont’ know yet what is a topic cluster and if this SEO strategy is worth it, this article will give you insights and a step by step approach.